Storm counting on experience as coronavirus-shortened WNBA season tips off in Florida bubble

 “I’m not superstitious, but the more I talk about how well things are going, I do get a little nervous,” Engelbert said.
 “But I’m very confident right now.”

 The season begins with a seemingly one-sided matchup 9 a.m.
-PT Saturday between the Storm and the New York Liberty at the Feld Entertainment Center that’s being televised by ESPN.
+PDT Saturday between the Storm and the New York Liberty at the Feld Entertainment Center that’s being televised by ESPN.

 Seattle was the unanimous No. 1 pick in The Associated Press preseason power poll, while a national media panel picked New York last among the 12-team league.

-“That’s really tough to think about, because it’s just a preseason assumption,” backup center Mercedes Russell said.
+“That’s really tough to think about, because it’s just a preseason assumption,” backup Storm center Mercedes Russell said.
 “You never know how teams are going to pan out.”

 The Storm’s plan seems relatively simple.